FlorescuAndrei/29-Concurrency/README.md

 # 29-Concurrency
 Concurrency and Threads.
 Threads and Runnable.
-Synchronization and Lock The roject have 7 packages
+Synchronization and Lock

+### The project have 7 packages

 **_1_create_tread**:
   -  create 4 threads: one class that extend Thread, one class that implement Runnable, and two nested classe.